muhasyaifudin/pm-uns/DockerCompose.md

 ```

 Feel free to also change the database name, username, and password, if you wish.
-These variables will be leveraged in a later step where we’ll set up the `docker compose.yml` file to configure our services.
+These variables will be leveraged in a later step where we’ll set up the `docker-compose.yml` file to configure our services.

 Save the file when you’re done editing.
 If you used nano, you can do that by pressing `Ctrl+x`, then `Y` and `Enter` to confirm.